Looking to improve your welding skills and knowledge? Look no further!

 It is the result of the tensile stress when the molten pool cools and crystallizes, and the liquid thin layer formed by low melting point eutectic during solidification.

-① Control the content of harmful impurities in the weld, that is, the content of carbon, sulfur and phosphorus, and reduce the formation of eutectic at the bottom melting point in the molten pool.
+- Control the content of harmful impurities, such as carbon, sulfur, and phosphorus, in the weld to reduce the formation of eutectic at the bottom melting point in the molten pool.

-④ Control the weld shape and try to avoid deep and narrow welds.
+- Control the weld shape and try to avoid creating deep and narrow welds.

-⑤ The hand arc plate is used to lead the arc pit to the outside of the weldment.
-Even if the arc pit crack occurs, it will not affect the weldment itself.
+- Use hand arc plates to guide the arc pit to the outside of the weldment.
+This helps prevent arc pit cracks from affecting the weldment.

 18. What is the relationship between weld forming factor and weld quality?

-During fusion welding, the ratio between the weld width (b) and the calculated weld thickness (H) on the cross section of a single weld, i.e. ф= B / h, is called the weld forming factor.
+During fusion welding, the ratio between the weld width (b) and the calculated weld thickness (H) on the cross section of a single weld, denoted as ф= B / h, is known as the weld forming factor.

 19. What are the causes and prevention methods of pores during welding?